 Please read the following information carefully and thoroughly as it applies to all owners of equines.

 It is a legal requirement for all horses and ponies to be issued with a passport.
-Horse Passport law is governed by the commission Regulation EC 504/2008, and in England by the Horse Passport regulations 2009, and where applicable, any subsequent amendments or successors to these regulations.
+Horse Passport law is governed by the Commission Implementing Regulation (EU) 2015/262, and in England by the Equine Identification (England) Regulations 2018 (SI 2018/761), and where applicable, any subsequent amendments or successors to these regulations.
 Passports are required throughout the EU for identification, effective disease control and in order to protect the human food chain.

 Owners and keepers with primary responsibility must ensure their horses are correctly identified and be able to produce the passport without delay when required.
 All horses, ponies, donkeys and other equidae are required to have a passport from 6 months of age, or by 31 December in the year of their birth, whichever is the later.